Girls Girls Girls

 The Inspiration

-In my process to become a better pin up artist, I decided I wanted to learn first hand and develop a mental muscle memory of what a good pin up looks like.
-Having been in the artist's chair since college, I was already quite familiar with classical poses the models usually do.
-But my goal as a model was to see if I could mix figure drawing and the pin up allure so I can turn those sketches into tattoos later on and become the ultimate pin up master!
+In my process to become a better pin-up artist, I decided I wanted to learn firsthand and develop a mental muscle memory of what a good pin-up looks like.
+Having been in the artist's chair since college, I was already quite familiar with the classical poses the models usually do.
+But my goal as a model was to see if I could mix figure drawing and the pin-up allure so I could turn those sketches into tattoos later on and become the ultimate pin-up master & muse!

-That was definitely a lot of trial and errors for me, but error in figure drawing is very inconsequential.
-As long as the artists draw a non-moving model, everybody was happy.
-I would learn what I did right or wrong from seeing and taking pictures of the artists work afterwards, and adjust accordingly on the next set of poses.
+That was definitely a lot of trial and error for me, but errors in figure drawing are very inconsequential.
+As long as the artists drew a non-moving model, everybody was happy.
+I would learn what I did right or wrong from seeing and taking pictures of the artist's work afterwards, and adjust accordingly on the next set of poses.

 Sketching Phase

 Having a mood or character for a set really helped me get the best results from the artists.
-My most successful sessions were often the ones were I was wearing a hat.
-I would easily slip into character and it helped me think how would this girl pose if she was doing so and so.
-My usual goto characters are often a mermaid, a fairy, an angel, a renaissance goddess.
-With my hats, I was able to do sailor pin ups which was quite cool to do.
+My most successful sessions were often the ones where I was wearing a hat.
+I would easily slip into character, and it helped me think about how this girl would pose if she were doing so and so.
+My usual go-to characters are often a mermaid, a fairy, an angel, a Renaissance goddess.
+With my hats, I was able to do sailor pin-ups, which was quite cool to do.
 My cowgirl hat is always fun too and embodies the spirit of the wild west (hello Calgary!).

 Another way I could set an interesting mood on stage was when I was overly emotional.
-I thought it yielded very dramatic poses and that it captured well my emotions in the moment.
-It was a really good way for me to somatically express my feelings too.
-Those sessions were always so cathartic to me and beautiful drawings resulted from it.
-However, I found that those poses were less interesting for tattoos and more interesting for figure drawing.
-If I get to model more I would love to be able to have that much emotional capacity but with more controlled poses that I could use for pin ups.
+I thought it yielded very dramatic poses and that it captured my emotions well in the moment.
+It was a really good way for me to somatically express my feelings.
+Those sessions were always so cathartic to me, and beautiful drawings resulted from them.

 Finishing a Drawing

 Now, every artist has a different reason for practicing figure drawing.
-Wether it's for exercising the hand, for the art, for inspiration, for the community or whatever other unique reasons.
-I can't overlook that I am in a very special position being the model and the artist.
-I feel so much more involved in the final process and that gives ICONIC.
+Whether it's for exercising the eye-hand coordination, for the art, for inspiration, for the community or whatever other reasons.
+I can't overlook that I am in a very special position, being the model and the artist.
+I feel so much more involved in the final process, and that gives ICONIC.
 I feel honoured to be able to bring my art to my communities, modelling and tattooing.

-Look at this final gorgeous painting with a bigger than life me!
-It definitely an experience that I am so proud to be a part of, even without even having grazed this painting.
+Look at this final gorgeous painting with a bigger-than-life me!
+It is definitely an experience that I am so proud to be a part of, even without having even grazed this painting.
 That is quite special to me.
-Not all sketches makes it to the final drawing, but every time it does I'm flabbergasted and I forget all the pain of a session!
+Not all sketches make it to the final drawing, but every time it does, I'm flabbergasted, and I forget all the pain of a session!

 Elena's paintings are available on her website www.elenabushan.ca

-One thing I love about my experimental process is that for each pose, there is as many styles and angles as there are artists in the room.
-All of which I essentially inspired the subject for firsthand and that are inspiring me back for my final design.
+One thing I love about my experimental process is that for each pose, there are as many styles and angles as there are artists in the room.
+All of which I essentially inspired the subject firsthand, and that is inspiring me back for my final design.
 It's like this fun dance for me!

 While I don't condone plagiarism, I do take advantage of my position.
-After all being the reference gives me a bit of a grey area for that matter.
-I take the drawings of the artists and make it my own infusing my flavour into it.
-As if I was in the room drawing with the rest of them.
+After all, being the reference gives me a bit of a grey area, for that matter.
+I take the drawings of the artists and make them my own, infusing my flavour into them.
+As if I were in the room drawing with the rest of them.

-The image on the left is done by Rich Theroux from a session done at his studio.
+The image on the left was done by Rich Theroux from a session done at his studio.

-I am just started on my journey to be a model and I'm sure I will continue doing it.
-I love how empowering that art form is and it works so well in connectivity with my craft that I'm honing all the different facets of.
-That is one step that should ultimately help me become the Pin Up master.
+I have just started on my journey to be a model, and I'm sure I will continue doing it.
+I love how empowering that art form is, and it works so well in connectivity with my craft that I'm honing all the different facets of it.
+That is one step that should ultimately help me become the ultimate Pin-Up master.

 What do you think of my experiment?
 Too personal?
 Not enough?